'The Best Job In Kansas Corrections'

 Across the street from a sign displaying ‘Maximum-Security Prison,’ you’ll find over 350 horses, some wild and others gentled and saddled.
 The facilities are expansive, with horses colored in browns, golds and blacks standing in their pens.
 The majority of them are here temporarily and others will stay and receive training.
 Today is an open house; anyone interested in adopting these horses can come and see them up close.
 You can take a wild, untrained horse home for $125, or a saddle-trained one for $800.

-Dexter Hedrick is the supervisor here, he watches as a trainers working with a colt.
-The animal is experiencing some of its first physical contact with a human.
+Dexter Hedrick is the supervisor here, he watches as trainers work with a newly acquired colt.
 The horse is beige, with a white stripe running down its snout.
+It's experiencing some of its first physical contact with a human.
 It kicks the ground, wanting to be left alone.

 This scene plays out almost daily.
 Hedrick oversees dozens of inmates at Hutchinson Correctional Facility, where some train the horses and others maintain the facilities.